'Last British commissioner' pledges to work for Europe

 However, nominated by London after predecessor Jonathan Hill resigned from the Commission following the vote, King told a confirmation hearing in the European Parliament for the new post of EU security commissioner that he would respect the Brexit verdict but also be loyal to the EU if he takes up the post.

-"I strongly advocated the position of the British government during the UK referendum campaign," he said, noting he was the ambassador to France at the time.
+"I strongly advocated the position of the British government during the UK referendum campaign," he said, noting he was the ambassador to France at the time, when then prime minister David Cameron was campaigning to keep Britain in the EU.

 "I have always been proud to be British and proud to be European and see no contradiction between the two.
 But on 23 June a majority of my compatriots decided they wanted to leave the EU.
 We must respect that decision."

-Speaking in French, he added: "For the avoidance of doubt ...
+Speaking in French, King added: "For the avoidance of doubt ...
 I will fulfill my tasks to the best of my ability serving the European general interest, and only the European general interest"

 Britain is expected to leave the Union in the next few years when King, 52, would then have to leave the Commission.
+He was nominated by Cameron before he resigned as premier and lawmakers said he was likely to be approved by parliament later this week.

 Pressed by Gerard Batten of the UK Independence Party on how long he expected to have the job, King declined to speculate on how long Brexit negotiations would last and insisted he would be entirely independent of the British government if confirmed.